scipag/btle-sniffer/README.md

                             path to the device registry backup
       -i BACKUP_INTERVAL, --backup-interval BACKUP_INTERVAL
-                            how frequently the device registry backup should be written (in seconds, default 5).
+                            how frequently the device registry backup should be written (in seconds, default 5 s).
 If set to zero, the backup will be written with every device update.
       -r, --resume          resume from a previous device registry backup (must specify the `-o` option)
-      -c, --connect         attempt to connect to all discovered Bluetooth devices
+      -c, --connect         attempt to connect to all discovered Bluetooth devices --threshold-rssi THRESHOLD_RSSI
+                            the lower bound received signal strength (RSSI) at which to attempt to connect to devices (in dBa, default -80 dBa).
+      --connection-polling-interval CONNECTION_POLLING_INTERVAL
+                            how frequently the sniffer shall go through the device registry and attempt to establish connections (in seconds, default 5 s).